zloyby/interview-test-4f/OR-CandidateTesting/README.md

 ### Task

-Create a REST API for coffee machines in Oracle Waltrovka office.
+Create a REST API for coffee machines in office.
 Office building has several floors and there are several kitchens on each floor.
 Some (most) of those kitchens are equipped with coffee machines.
 User should be able to request a cup of coffee (cappuccino, latte, espresso) and get status of his order.